Satan in Goray: Plot

 The novel describes a Jewish life in a Polish village of Goray after the massacres of the Cossack riots during the Khmelnitsky Uprising of 1648, which was influenced by the teachings of the false messiah Sabbatai Zevi in desperate hopes for messiah and redemption.
 The Jewry is split into two factions: traditionalists and Sabbateans.
 Eventually the news had come to Goray that Sabbatai Zevi converted to Islam.
 This was taken in Goray that the way to redemption is to embrace the evil.
 The strange rites culminate in the possession of one of Sabbatai's prophetesses with dybbuk.
-Since the Sabbatean's movement vaned, a true believer in Torah came and exorcised the dybbuk.
+Since the Sabbatean's movement waned, a true believer in Torah came and exorcised the dybbuk.
 The last segment of the novel is stylized as a 17th century document about "the dybbuk of Goray".

 Discussion

 Ken Frieden asserts that the novel "anticipates Singer’s later fascination with demons".
 Meyer Levin wrote that the novel is "folk material transmuted into literature" and praised the English translation.

 Dar Williams' song "And a God Descended" (from The Green World album) uses imagery from the story to contemplate faith gone awry.

+In her critique of Satan in Goray in the book Intercourse, Andrea Dworkin describes the character Rachel as a symbol of social pornography, where she becomes an object serving the needs of men.
+Dworkin argues that Rachel loses her personal identity and is sexually dominated by men, with no control over her body or desires.
+She show how society and religious systems justify her oppression, turning her into an instrument in the hands of men, emphasizing themes of sexual control and female subjugation.
+And when the dybbuk enters her, she becomes "a sexual monster, a gross caricature of a putative female sexuality".